 Just because you choose not to go au natural with your body hair doesn’t mean you don’t want to be as natural as possible when it comes to removing it.
 And while shaving with a razor is an obvious option, sometimes you want something that lasts a little longer, right?
 So, right there, you have two solid reasons to learn how to make sugaring wax.
+You’re not alone in wanting to learn more about this ancient hair removal method.
+In fact, according to the latest search data available to us, tips on making and using sugaring wax are searched for nearly 1,000 times a month.
+So with that in mind, here’s our guide.
 We’ll start with the basics: What sugaring is, why it’s different than “traditional” waxing, and how to whip up a DIY sugaring mix.

 What is sugaring?